We Conduct Evaluations

 INSTITUTIONAL EFFECTIVENESS: EdInsights is partnering with the California Community Colleges Chancellor’s Office in a developmental evaluation of the Institutional Effectiveness Partnership Initiative.
 The main purpose is to support the Chancellor’s Office in continuously improving its professional learning opportunities to meet the ongoing needs of college administrators, faculty, and staff.

-GUIDED PATHWAYS: In partnership with the Foundation for California Community Colleges and the California Community Colleges Chancellor’s Office, EdInsights is conducting a developmental evaluation of the rollout, planning, implementation, and early impact of the Colleges’ Guided Pathways framework.
+GUIDED PATHWAYS: In partnership with the Foundation for California Community Colleges and the California Community Colleges Chancellor’s Office, EdInsights conducted a developmental evaluation of the rollout, planning, implementation, and early impact of the Colleges’ Guided Pathways framework.
 As the hallmark reform effort of the California Community Colleges, Guided Pathways seeks to improve student success through the development of structured course-taking patterns and embedded supports.

 The California Community Colleges provide education and training to diverse student populations for a variety of purposes, including to prepare them for careers in today’s workforce.
 CE programs are aimed at helping students find meaningful jobs and careers with family-supporting wages, aligning curriculum with industry needs, encouraging timely completion, and providing students with work-based learning opportunities.
-Click the link below to learn what students describe as most helpful in contributing to their success.
+Click here to learn what students describe as most helpful in contributing to their success.

 Learning from the experiences of faculty, staff, and administrators can help colleges prepare for barriers and avoid pitfalls while redesigning their career education (CE) programs to better meet students’ needs.
 Their perspectives are also relevant in the context of current efforts by the U.S. Department of Education to issue grants meant to expand short-term and work-based learning programs to address workforce needs and to revitalize the economy.
-This second brief focuses on what college personnel describe as barriers to designing and implementing programs with features that students find helpful, as described in the first brief of this series (e.g., cohorts, consistent course schedules, work-based learning opportunities).
-Click the link below to learn more about reforms to CE programs from the perspective of college personnel.
+This brief focuses on what college personnel describe as barriers to designing and implementing programs with features that students find helpful, as described in the first brief of this series (e.g., cohorts, consistent course schedules, work-based learning opportunities).
+Click here to learn more about reforms to CE programs from the perspective of college personnel.